What is the definition of a tree that should be protected and how to find out

 FAQs:

-What happens if I carry out work on a tree that is protected without permission?
+What happens if I conduct work on a protected tree without permission?

-Can I contest a TPO and/or preservation order?
+Can I appeal a TPO and/or preservation order?

 Can I take down a protected tree?